Stovetop Gluten-Free, Vegan Mac and Cheese

 - 2 tbsp vegan butter (I recommend Miyoko's oat butter or Earth Balance buttery sticks or spread)

 - 2 1/2 tbsp chickpea flour (aka garbanzo bean flour)

 - 1 1/2 cups full-fat, unsweetened and unflavored oat milk, at room temperature (use a certified GF brand of oat milk if necessary)

 - 1 tsp prepared mustard (yellow, Dijon or spicy brown)

 - 1/2 tsp garlic powder

-Whisk in oat or soy milk, followed by mustard, 1 1/2 tsp salt, onion powder, garlic powder, paprika and turmeric (if using).
+Whisk in oat milk followed by mustard, 1 teaspoon salt, onion powder, garlic powder, paprika and turmeric.

 The nutrition information shown is an estimate provided by an online nutrition calculator.
 Accuracy is not guaranteed.
 Information shown should not be considered a substitute for a professional nutritionist’s advice.

 Nutrition was calculated using brown rice pasta.
 Using a different type of pasta will change the calculation.
 Nutrition was also calculated using Chao brand cheese slices.
 Please note that different brands of vegan cheese have different nutritional content.